jwnigel/PlantSocial/README.md

-# 🌿 PlantSocial
+# PlantSocial
-A Django-powered plant database and design tool for garden enthusiasts!
+A Django-powered plant database and design tool for gardeners, farmers, orchadists, and anyone else interested in planting something! 🌿

 ## 🌱 Features
 - Plant database with detailed information ℹ️